Diego Simeone: Early years

 Simeone ended his playing career for Racing Club, playing his last match on 17 February 2006, and then became manager for the same team.
 After a rough start, the team made an impressive finish in the 2006 Clausura.
 When a new club president was elected, Simeone left Racing in May 2006 and was replaced by Reinaldo Merlo.

-On 18 May, Simeone became head coach of Estudiantes de La Plata and soon led them to their Second league title in 23 years after defeating Boca Juniors 2–1 in a final match played on 13 December 2006.
+On 18 May, Simeone became head coach of Estudiantes and soon led them to their first league title in 23 years after defeating Boca Juniors 2–1 in a final match played on 13 December 2006.
 In an October 2006 poll in the sports daily Olé, Simeone was voted as the best manager in the Argentine league.
 He was also praised as a "born manager" by former Argentine international Roberto Perfumo.
 Simeone left Estudiantes after the end of the 2007 Apertura, where Estudiantes was not a contender after a poor start, but had a strong finish of nine games without defeat.
 On 15 December 2007, Simeone was unveiled as the new River Plate coach, succeeding Daniel Passarella.
 The contract was reported to be for one year, starting on 3 January 2008.
 After an early elimination in the Copa Libertadores, losing to San Lorenzo in the second round, Simeone and River Plate went on to win the 2008 Clausura championship after beating Olimpo 2–1 in the Monumental.
 On 7 November 2008, Simeone announced his resignation as coach of River Plate after their elimination in the quarter-finals of the 2008 Copa Sudamericana by Mexican side Chivas and a poor run of form of 11 domestic matches without a win, which left them bottom of the Primera División Argentina with only six matches remaining.
 On 15 April 2009, Simeone joined San Lorenzo to replace Miguel Ángel Russo following the club's exit in the first round of the 2009 Copa Libertadores.
 On 3 April 2010, Simeone resigned from San Lorenzo due to poor results and mounting criticism.